BettercareHealth/bettercare/mother-and-baby-friendly-care/test-2.md

 	1. Yes as it prevents dehydration during long labours.
 5. Should women be allowed to drink during labour?
 	1. Only if they are in the second stage of labour.
-	1. Yes, as long as they are not being prepared for a caesarean section under general anaesthetic.
+	1. Yes, as long as they are not being prepared for a Caesarean section under general anaesthetic.
 	1. They should only drink during early labour.
 	1. No, women should not drink at any stage of labour in case they may vomit during delivery.
 6. Is it safe for a woman to eat during labour?